capitalone/dataCompareR/README.md

 ### Installing the package

-You can install from the CRAN via
+You can install from the CRAN via:

 ```{r}
 install.packages("dataCompareR")